Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Experimental comparison

-Our neural VSA encoder (\Cref{subsec:encoder}) does qualify as a supervised probe, as it is trained to map LLM internal representations (i.e., residual stream activations) into interpretable, human-understandable features (i.e., VSA encodings).
+\paragraph{Supervised probes.} Our VSA-based encoder does qualify as a supervised probe, as it is trained to map LLM internal representations (i.e., residual stream) into interpretable, human-understandable features (i.e., VSA encodings).
 Supervised probes are typically designed for specific experimental goals or target features, ranging from syntactic structure, as in \emph{``A Polar Coordinate System Represents Syntax in Large Language Models''}~\citep{diego2024polar}; to real-world knowledge, as in \emph{``Language Models Represent Space and Time''}~\citep{gurnee2023language}; and to abstract semantics, as in \emph{``The Geometry of Truth''}~\citep{marks2023geometry}.
-Our probe is specifically designed around VSA principles, so direct comparisons with non-VSA probes would require fundamentally different approaches not grounded in VSAs.
+However, our probe is specifically designed around VSAs principles, so direct comparisons with non-VSA probes would require fundamentally different approaches, not grounded in VSAs.

-While our controlled vector space (VSA encodings) parallels the SAE proxy layer, our approach uses a top-down strategy by querying it with predefined concepts (\Cref{eq:concept_extraction}), whereas SAEs rely on a bottom-up process that names all triggered features post hoc.
-This bottom-up approach reveals an unbounded set of latent features without relevance filtering, requiring exhaustive feature naming and additional filtering to isolate those aligned with our bounded input-output concept framework.
-In addition, while SAEs typically target a single layer, our probing approach examines nearly the entire residual stream simultaneously, complicating direct and precise comparisons.
-This manual intervention involved in SAE-based methods, from feature naming to filtering, prevent them from being fully automated, and directly comparable to our supervised approach.
-By contrast, DLA outputs a single, unique and unambiguous feature (token) constrained by the model’s output vocabulary, enabling a direct comparison through a fuzzy token-to-concept matching with our concept set.

-In summary, DLA is the most direct comparison, as SAE comparisons require additional steps, making them indirect and ambiguous, and supervised probes reflect only a generic mapping paradigm.